 According to one of its key management personnel, they used to record & track orders through MS-Excel.

 Downfall of AskMe

-With stars like Ranbir Kapoor & Farhan Akhtar as their Brand Ambassadors and in their ads, the thing they were neglecting was: exactly what they were selling, As being a new name in indian market, The company was not successful in articulating the very work done by the company, which confused their Audinces.
+With stars like Ranbir Kapoor & Farhan Akhtar as their Brand Ambassadors and in their ads, the thing they were neglecting was: exactly what they were selling, As being a new name in the Indian market, The company was not successful in articulating the very work done by the company, which confused their Audiences.

-Well, the audiences weren’t the only one who were confused.
+Well, the audiences weren’t the only one who was confused.
 As the Management was thriving to match their incompetency to manage all the divisions of the business.